devendrk/Rosciper/README.md

 You should frequently commit your changes to a local staging area.
 Later you and other developers will be able to read through the commit messages to understand why changes were made, undo major changes, try different solutions, etc.

 The staging area prepares a commit without having to include every change in the working directory.
 This lets you create highly focused commits, even if you’ve made a lot of local changes.
-Commit your changes with a message what you have changed.
+Commit your changes with a message describing what you have changed.

 You must specify which changed files you want to include in a commit.
 To check which files you have changed type: